What is Muay Thai?

 In the early 20th century, King Rama VII developed codified rules for Muay fighting.
 By then the first boxing rings had already been built in Thailand to replace open courtyards, and referees and the concept of clock-timed rounds were introduced to monitor and ratify the sometimes-brutal fights.

 During World War II, after formally being introduced to Muay Thai, foreigners named it “Siam Boxing”.
-Soldiers from Europe and America would watch attentively as the Thai soldiers practiced Muay Thai amongst themselves, and so it began to gain worldwide acknowledgement as a pristine martial art.
+Soldiers from Europe and America would watch attentively as the Thai soldiers practiced Muay Thai amongst themselves, and so it began to gain worldwide acknowledgment as a pristine martial art.
 Following the war, an integrated system of weight-classes and championships was brought into effect.

-The present King of Thailand is an avid fan of Muay Thai, and since his coronation its popularity has grown more than in any other era in history.
+The present King of Thailand is an avid fan of Muay Thai, and since his coronation, its popularity has grown more than in any other era in history.
 In 1995, the World Muay Thai Council, the oldest and largest professional sanctioning organization of Muay Thai, was set up by the Royal Thai Government and sanctioned by the Sports Authority of Thailand.
 Today, there are thousands of gyms spread out across the globe.

 What are the techniques of Muay Thai?